Tehes/themachine/README.md

      ↖---------------↙
 ```

-- **Money** funds upgrades and repairs, but upgrades increase consumption.
+- **Tokens** funds upgrades and repairs, but upgrades increase consumption.
 - **Energy** keeps the system alive but drains constantly.
 - **Wear** rises each tick — faster when the machine runs hot.
 - **Tick speed** accelerates over time, intensifying the cycle.

-Balancing these three axes is the heart of survival: every optimization pushes another part closer
+Balancing these three axes is the heart of survival: every optimization pushes another part closer to collapse.
-to collapse.

 ---